scil-vital/dwi_ml/doc/model.rst

 Fisher von mises models
 '''''''''''''''''''''''

 Similarly to Gaussian models, this is a regression model that learns the distribution probability of the data.
-This model uses the Fisher - von Mises distribution, which resembles a gaussian on the sphere.
+This model uses the Fisher - von Mises distribution, which resembles a gaussian on the sphere (`ref1 <https://en.wikipedia.org/wiki/Von_Mises%E2%80%93Fisher_distribution>`_, `ref2 <http://www.mitsuba-renderer.org/~wenzel/files/vmf.pdf>`_ .
 As such, it does not require unit normalization when sampling, and should be more stable while training.
 The loss is again the negative log-likelihood.
 Note that the model is a 2-layer NN for the mean and a 2-layer NN for the 'kappas'.
+Larger kappa leads to a more concentrated cluster of points, similar to sigma for Gaussians.

+- **FisherVonMisesDirectionGetter**: The loss is the negative log-likelihood.
+Note that the model is a 2-layer NN for the means and a 2-layer NN for the variances.
 See :ref:`ref_formulas` for the complete formulas.

+    - :underline:`Shape of the output`: 4 parameters: 3 for the means and one for kappa.
+    - :underline:`Deterministic tracking`: ?
+    - :underline:`Probabilistic tracking`: We sample using rejection sampling defined in ( Directional Statistics (Mardia and Jupp, 1999)), implemented in `ref4 <https://github.com/jasonlaska/spherecluster>`_.

+**FisherVonMisesMixtureDirectionGetter**: Not implemented yet.